Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

 where $\mu$ is the coefficient of friction that characterizes the condition of the surfaces of two floes in contact.

 We assume zero tangential damping as in \cite{cundall1979discrete,damsgaard2018application}.
-The floe contact force $\bfF^i$ and torque $T^i$ are non-zero only when two floes are in contact, i.e., $\delta^{ij}<0$.
+The floe contact force $\bfF^i$ and torque $T^i$ are non-zero only when two floes are in contact, i.e., $\delta^{ij}<0$ (see \eqref{eq:prmdelt}).
 We also remark that for $\delta^{ij}<0$, we have $\xi<0$ and $g(\xi)>0$.
 This guarantees the correct sign of $\kappa^{ij}_1 \delta^{ij}$ in the term $\bff_{\bfn}^{ij}$.
 We follow the Hertz contact theory \cite{hertz1882ueber,puttock1969elastic} and adopt the model for the normal contact force (see the supplementary material of \cite{herman2016discrete}).
-By default, $i\ne j, \quad i,j \in [n]$.
-We assume $\delta^{ij}=0$ when $i=j$ (hence, $\bff_{\bfn}^{ij} = \bff_{\bft}^{ij}= \bf0$) for notational simplicity. $\sigma_t^{ij}$ is the slip-rate along the tangential direction caused by both translation and rotation (relative contact velocity projected in the tangential direction). $\sigma$ is the rotational deformation, i.e., the tangential shear deformation. $\rho_o$ is ocean density, $D^i$ is the ice-floe draft (the part of the ice floe below the water surface), $C_{v,o}$ is ocean vertical drag coefficients, $C_{h,o}$ is ocean horizontal drag coefficients.
-In default, we set $D^i = 0.9h^i.$
+We assume $\delta^{ij}=0$ when $i=j$ (hence, $\bff_{\bfn}^{ij} = \bff_{\bft}^{ij}= \bf0$; by default, $i\ne j, i,j \in [n]$) for notational simplicity. $\sigma_t^{ij}$ in \eqref{eq:prmsigt} is the slip-rate along the tangential direction caused by both translation and rotation (relative contact velocity projected in the tangential direction). $\sigma$ is the rotational deformation, i.e., the tangential shear deformation. $\rho_o$ is ocean density. $\alpha^i_s, \beta^i_s,$ where $ s = o, w$ are drag coefficients.